derberg/code-of-conduct-sentiment-analysis-github-action/README.md

 ### Example using Google API and Slack action

-Below example shows how you can use this action with other actions.
-In this case it is a Slack action that you can use to send information about the sentiment to specific Slack channel.
+The below example shows how you can use this action with other actions.
+In this case, you can use a Slack action to send information about the sentiment to a specific Slack channel.

 ```yaml
 name: 'testing workflow'